telerik/kendo-react-layout/docs/panelbar/api.md

 #### selected `Boolean`*(default: "false")*

-Adds the selected CSS styles to the items.
+Adds the selected CSS classes to the items.

 ```jsx
     <PanelBar>